Belfast Northstars: The Belfast Wolves

 A second Belfast team was added to Baseball Ireland ahead of the 2004 season.
 The Belfast Wolves took their name from the city's Harland and Wolff shipyard.
 The team was the brainchild of then Northstars player-coach Stephen Van Houten and was an attempt to lay the groundwork towards the creation of a northern division of Baseball Ireland.

 The Wolves team struggled for two years in the adult league, winning just a handful of games, before being relegated to the status of Northstars' farm team for the 2006 season.
 At the end of their third season, the Wolves were dissolved, with the players joining the Northstars roster for the 2007 season.

 The Northstars and Wolves had faced each other on five occasions in the 2004 and 2005 seasons, with the Northstars winning every time.

-Northstars on film/television
+In film/television

 The Emerald Diamond, a documentary film released in 2006 that chronicles the history of baseball in Ireland and the Irish National team, features footage of a 2005 Northstars game against the Blue Devils of Dublin.

-On 15 March 2007, Ulster Television broadcast a short documentary entitled Fastball, which told the story of how baseball helped US-born players cope with homesickness.
+On 15 March 2007, Ulster Television broadcast a short documentary entitled "Fastball", which told the story of how baseball helped US-born players cope with homesickness.
 The film featured footage of Northstars games, interviews with players and also delved into the history of baseball in Belfast.

-The team has also been featured on BBC Northern Ireland's Irish language program SRL.